Wingnut (hardware): Drum hardware

 In drum hardware, memory refers to any system that preserves the adjustment of a stand, boom or bracket when the kit is disassembled.

 Most commonly this takes the form of a collar on a tube, fixed in place by a screw operated by a drum key.
 This collar mates with a fitting that receives the tube and secures it by means of a wingnut or wingbolt.
-When the stand is disassembled, only the wingnut or wingbolt needs to be loosened, and the collar remains in place, allowing the stand to be reassembled in exactly the same adjustment.
+When the stand is disassembled, only the wingnut or wingbolt needs to be loosened, and the collar remains in place, allowing the stand to be easily reassembled in exactly the same adjustment.
 When the stand needs to be adjusted, the collar is first loosened by means of a drum key.

 Seltzer bottle

 The device that surrounds a CO2 cartridge in a seltzer bottle is also a wingnut.
 Twisting the wingnut completes a seal around the cartridge neck; twisting a bit more causes a pin to pierce the cartridge and let the gas into the bottle.